Contact Us

 You Don't Have a Plan.

-On April 1, 2026, CBSE mandated Computational Thinking and AI for Classes 3 to 8 across all affiliated schools.
+RAYSolute's Artificial Intelligence (AI) Readiness Assessment benchmarks your institution across 6 dimensions, curriculum, infrastructure, teacher capacity, data governance, student skills, and leadership vision.
+On 01 Apr 26 the Central Board of Secondary Education (CBSE) mandated Computational Thinking (CT) and AI for Classes 3 to 8 across all affiliated schools, from the 2026-27 session (Source: CBSE Circular Acad-15/2026, 01 Apr 26).
 The vendors are already calling.
 Before you sign a purchase order, you need an independent assessment of what your school actually needs, what it can realistically deliver, and whether the vendor's offer produces competency or just consumes capital.

 Request AI Readiness Audit